-First, the only way a third party can track someone who is not logged is by mapping IDs based on shared login and tracked users from other sources.
-This type of large-scale mapping is almost certainly a violation of user privacy and identity under the GDPR legislation, and its only matter of time before these platforms have to delete this data.
-User data which has been properly consented is likely to be very small relative to the total universe of users out there.
+First, the only way a third party can track someone who is not logged in by mapping IDs based on shared login and tracked users from other sources.
+This type of large-scale mapping is almost certainly a violation of user privacy and identity under the GDPR legislation, and it is only a matter of time before these platforms have to delete this data.
+User data which has been properly consented to is likely to be very small relative to the total universe of users out there.
 After all, would you consent to a company you deal with sharing cross-device usable data with a whole network of other companies?

 Second, the data gets out of date quite quickly.
 Users frequently change logins, and suppliers, and also change and upgrade devices.
 So a large proportion of users who show up have not been already linked to the device graph ID set, which is only ever a small subset of the total number of users who login in.
 They cannot track everyone, so, for the most part, they have to estimate.